 Although Knight was not completely satisfied with the logo, his budget didn’t allow him to design another one and he figured he would grow to like it.

 Davidson was paid $35 for creating the Nike logo (or $2/hour), which she considered sufficient based on her work.
-She continued to work for the business doing graphics until the job became too cumbersome for one person and was taken over by an advertising agency in 1976.
+She continued to work for the business doing as a designer until the job became too cumbersome for one person and was taken over by an advertising agency in 1976.

 In 1983, Davidson was invited to a company executive dinner and was given a diamond-set ring engraved with the swoosh, as well as company stock, which has since more than tripled in value.